shaunchuah/musicsamples/README.md

 ## About The Project

 ### Tracking of 30,000 research samples across multiple sites and labs
 SampleTrek was developed to solve the problem of tracking 30,000 research samples across multiple study sites with multiple laboratory endpoints.
 In our use we deployed it on a single droplet/virtual private server hosted by DigitalOcean and used Amazon Web Services for handling email and database backups.
 Code was deployed using github and this allowed rapid deployment of new features as the need arose.
+Check out the study here: [MUSIC IBD Study](https://www.musicstudy.uk)

 ### QR code labelling
 Cryogenic QR code labels were bulk printed from a label printing company and research samples were tagged at the point of collection and registered onto SampleTrek.
 At specified receiving entrypoints to various lab workflows the samples were scanned in bulk to update their location (alternatively a status could be set into the location).